-This window opens by sliding the side of the sheet to side on a track in the window outline.
-It’s a decent window style decision when the window’s size is a lot more extensive than it is high.
-These windows are accessible in single sliders with one moveable band, 2-light sliders where both scarf move, and a 3-light slider for huge openings with a fixed picture window in the middle with operable window sliders on each end.
+This window opens by sliding the side of the sheet to slide on a track in the window frame.
+It’s a decent window style decision when the window’s size is a lot wider than it is high.
+These windows are accessible in single sliders with one moveable band, 2-light sliders where both sashes move, and a 3-light slider for huge openings with a fixed picture window in the middle with operable window sliders on each end.

 When compared to slider windows, Awning requires more effort because slider windows can open when slid.
 Sliders also provide more space and proper air ventilation than awning windows since; awning windows only open up to a certain angle, but sliders are entirely open.

 A double-hung window opens from top or base, while a solitary hung window can open one band.
 Flat sliding windows are usually alluded to just as sliding windows or slider windows.
 This style generally incorporates boards inside the window that slide side to side.